Asymptotic MMSE Analysis Under Sparse Representation Modeling: Proof of Proposition

-where the above equality follows by substituting $\psi_{n}$, and rearranging the two sums.
-Now, the convergence of the first term a.s. to zero as $n\to\infty$, can be shown exactly as was already done in \eqref{showthis0}.
+Whence, to prove \eqref{Whatwishpsi}, it is sufficient to show that the two terms (summations) at r.h.s. of \eqref{twosummations} converge to zero uniformly in $\bs,\br$.
+The convergence of the first term, can be shown exactly as was already done for \eqref{showthisinProb}.
 The convergence of the second term is essentially very similar to the first term, but with more terms involved (actually, the second term can be seen as an extension of the first term).
 Indeed, by Lemma \ref{aux:assympLLN}, it is enough to prove that

-or equivalently that (again, we add and subtract a common term and then we use the triangle inequality)
+or equivalently that (again, we add and subtract a common term and then we use the triangle inequality):

 and that